rasa-kelompok-6/rasa-chatbot/README.md

 If you want a new project, then initialize with `rasa init`

 ## Once rasa is installed
-`rasa run -m models --enable-api --cors "*"` to run on browser.
+`rasa run -m models --enable-api --cors "*" --endpoints endpoints.yml` to run on browser.
 Then open index.html on browser

-`rasa shell` to run on shell
+`rasa shell --endpoints endpoints.yml` to run on shell

 `rasa train` if you want to train model with new data

-`rasa x` to run rasa x, built in browser GUI by rasa
+`rasa x --endpoints endpoints.yml` to run rasa x, built in browser GUI by rasa

 # TODO